Kenneth Walsh (politician)

-Kenneth M. Walsh is an American politician serving as a member of the Montana House of Representatives from the 71st district.
+Kenneth M. Walsh is an American politician serving as a member of the Montana House of Representatives, initially from the 71st district and later the 69th district.
 Elected in November 2020, he assumed office on January 4, 2021.

 Early life and education

 Walsh was born in Stockton, California.
 He earned a bachelor's and master's degree from Montana State University.

 Career

 Prior to entering politics, Walsh was the CEO of Ruby Valley Bank.
 He was also the manager of the Northern International Livestock Exposition and Rodeo.
 Walsh was elected to the Montana House of Representatives in November 2020 and assumed office on January 4, 2021.
 Walsh lives in Twin Bridges, Montana.